-The input signal to the decoder, denoted by \tilde{s}{NB} in Figure 4, is the output of a channel equalizer.
+The input signal to the decoder, denoted by $\tilde{\mathbf{s}}{\mathrm{NB}}$ in Figure 4, is the output of the channel equalizer.
 It is desirable that the input to the SBE decoder be as close as possible to the original NB speech signal generated at the input to the telephone channel.
-Although the NB speech signal which is the output of a channel equalizer is close to the original NB speech, it is not identical to it because of three reasons.
+Although the NB speech signal which is the output of the channel equalizer is close to the original NB speech, it is not identical to it because of three reasons.
 First, a residual spectral distortion exists after channel equalization.
-Second, noise in the transmission channel, which is amplified by channel equalization, gets added to the received signal.
+Second, noise in the transmission channel, which is amplified by channel equalization gets added to the received signal.
 Third, the existence of embedded data in the NB speech acts like added noise.